Artist Ownership of Works

 Although these four points are set up as legal considerations, I also find them to be ethically sound and relatively easy to understand.
 They are helpful when examining specific cases, and I will use them when discussing some examples below.

-Examples For Consideration
+Examples for Consideration

 I’m going to use some real examples related to Fidenza to illustrate how I think about fair use in the context of my artwork.
 All of these examples have either been sold or were listed for sale in an NFT marketplace by somebody else.
 In other words, all of these were commercial usages of the art.